Lab5015/Lab5015Analysis/README.md

    The output of this step are histograms.

-1. `moduleCharacterization_step3.cpp`:
+1. `moduleCharacterizationSummaryPlots.py`:
-   This step is still missing.
-The idea here is to run over the histograms filled in step2 and produce summary plots.
-Loops over the events don't belong to here.
+   This step takes the output of step2 as an input and displays summary plots in a website.
+Loop over the events doesn't belong here.
+   example: `python moduleCharacterizationSummaryPlots.py -m 2 -i run2071 -o /var/www/html/TOFHIR2X/ModuleCharacterization/run2071`

+1. An additional code which is useful to plot the pulse shape for a given channel is `drawPulseShape.exe`.
+The pulse shape is computed with respect to the trigger.
+   example: `./bin/drawPulseShape.exe cfg/drawPulseShape_HPK_2E14_52deg_T-40C_Vov1.50.cfg`

 ### Submit the analysis in parallel on pcfatis
 A script under the `scripts` folder allows the submission of multiple jobs (e.g. a set of runs corresponding to an overvoltage/threshold scan) in parallel on `pcfatis`. one job per run.
 The script is used as follows: